Atrioventricular nodal reentry tachycardia (AVNRT)

 Your doctor might also try to trigger an episode with other tests, which may include:

 Supraventricular tachycardia is an abnormally fast heartbeat.
-It occurs when faulty electrical connections in the heart set off a series of early beats in the atria.
+It occurs when faulty electrical connections in the heart set off a series of early beats in the upper chambers of the heart (atria).

 Nov.
 13, 2019